Designing A Sustainable Garden

 While Omaha is lucky not to have water bans or restrictions during the summer, attempting to save on water costs still makes sense.
 And if you don’t have many trees in your yard, the constant sunshine can result in higher water bills to maintain your garden.

 As a landscape designer, there are clever ways we can save you money on your water bill.
 By using plants that require little water, planting water-loving plants in the shade, and limiting the use of lawn to only the pool entry area, we can keep your household at a certain water usage level.
 There is also the option of installing an irrigation system that monitors the weather and humidity.
 These drip systems eliminate the need for a misty spray that evaporates quickly.
 Water efficiency is a basic service for us.

 By using lower-maintenance plants, you also use less water.
 Native ground cover is also a good way to conserve water and keep the sun from drying out your soil.
 By using the existing soil and/or doing a soil study, the soil can be changed rather than replacing it.
 Developing a landscape design plan means forming a small “garden community,” not just planting trees and flowers.
 Many designers and customers are leaning towards gardens that support the local plants.

 A garden is not all about greenery either.
-Pavers and gravels allow rain water to seep back in to the ground.
+Pavers and gravel allow rainwater to seep back into the ground.